 Do you have prescription medications, preferred doctors, or frequent visits?
 If you already expect to use your healthcare plan a lot, you’ll likely need to choose a higher-priced plan with stronger coverage.

-A rule of thumb for considering strength of coverage is the cost of Premiums and the Metal level of your coverage (bronze, silver, gold, platinum — more on this soon).
-Of course, this is just a starting point — be sure to read your summary of benefits.
+A rule of thumb for considering strength of coverage is the cost of Premiums and the Metal level of your coverage (bronze, silver, gold, platinum).
+This is just a starting point — be sure to read your summary of benefits.

 The marketplace applications will prompt you to enter your medications and existing doctors to help you identify plans that fit those needs.